Early Education Grant (Funding)

 - Income Support

-- they have a current statement of special education needs (SEN) or an education health and care plan
+- they have an education, health and care (EHC) plan